fukhash/Learning/README.md

 **Issues**

-- 'Checlist' is something to know how we are doing on our road.
+- 'Checklist' is something to know how we are doing on our road.

 - 'AllUsefullContent' bring some usefull websites that I want to share.